AI Burnout: When Keeping Up Leaves You Running on Empty

 AI burnout rarely comes from a single event.
 It follows a predictable cycle that builds over time.
 Understanding the stages helps you identify where you are and how to intervene.

 - Enthusiasm.
 AI is exciting.
 You're curious, energized, and eager to explore.
 You sign up for tools, watch demos, and imagine the possibilities.
 This stage feels great — and it's where most AI marketing targets you.
+For some, the excitement crosses into compulsive AI use that accelerates the path toward burnout.

 - Obligation.
 Curiosity shifts to pressure.
 Your employer expects AI adoption.
 Clients ask about it.
 Peers seem to be pulling ahead.
 What was optional now feels mandatory.
 You start learning not because you want to, but because you feel you have to.
+For developers, this obligation hits with particular force — our guide to AI anxiety for developers explores the specific pressures on technical professionals.

 - Burnout.
 Full exhaustion sets in.
 You're emotionally numb, cognitively foggy, and physically tired.
 The mere mention of AI triggers a visceral reaction — not panic, just a deep, heavy "I can't."